j3rk0/NumpySLlib/README.md

 A collection of hand-made statistical learning models and tools built in plain numpy.
 this package includes:
 - classification and regression models (knn, decision tree, svm and random forest)
-- clustering models (kmeans, and agglomerative clustering)
+- clustering models (kmeans and agglomerative clustering)
 - preprocessing functions (feature selection, feature manipulation, splitting)
 - validation metrics for clustering, classification and regression and confusion matrixes
 ___